mory22k/BayesFM/README.md

 # Fast Altenate Least Squares for Factorization Machines
-My implementation of alternate least squares (ALS) for Factorization Machines, as well as Bayesian Factorization Machines (BFM), using NumPy and Julia.
+My implementation of alternate least squares (ALS) for 2nd-order Factorization Machines, as well as Bayesian Factorization Machines (BFM), using NumPy.

+## How to use
+1. Install Python 3.12 via pyenv.
+See https://github.com/pyenv/pyenv for installation instructions.
+2. Install poetry.
+See https://python-poetry.org/docs/#installation for installation instructions.
+3. Run `poetry install` to install dependencies.
+4. Run `poetry run pytest` to run the test script.
+The test script will train the FM and BFM models using randomly generated data and compare the results in terms of RMSE.
+The result figure will be saved in the `test/out` directory.

 ## References
 1. S. Rendle, Factorization Machines, in 2010 IEEE International Conference on Data Mining (2010), pp. 995–1000.